Saibot393/perceptive/README.md

   - Make spotted door visible on click: to make spotted secret doors become normal doors on click
 - Rolls & Formulas
   - Passive perception formula: to set the formula used for passive perception (if not automated)
+  - Passive perception proficency path: to set the path of the proficiency attribute for passive perception
+  - Active perception proficency path: to set the path of the proficiency attribute for active perception
   - Perception key-word: to set the key word used to find perception rolls (if not automated) (a key can be set to not autodetect rolls)
   - Stealth key-word: to set the key word used to find stealth rolls (if not automated) (a key can be set to not autodetect rolls)
   - Auto stealth behaviour: to set which perception DC values should be set when a stealth roll is detected